cornelius/inqlude-data/README.md

 [specification of the manifest format](https://github.com/cornelius/inqlude/blob/master/manifest-format.md) for more details.

-If you would like to access the data from a clinet see the description of [how to access Inqlude data](https://github.com/cornelius/inqlude/blob/master/accessing-inqlude-data.md).
+If you would like to access the data from a client see the description of [how to access Inqlude data](https://github.com/cornelius/inqlude/blob/master/accessing-inqlude-data.md).

 If you have questions or comments, please feel free to contact Cornelius